Problems With Your Dental Implants?

 Drs.
-Bakuri and Weingarden have the skill and experience to remedy any complications occurring from a dental implantation.
+Bakuri and Azarnoush have the skill and experience to remedy any complications occurring from a dental implantation.

 Our doctors have a great deal of experience with placing dental implants.
-Between them, they have placed thousands of implants over the years, with an excellent success rate.
-Through advanced diagnostics and thorough pre-planning of the implant surgery, our doctors help avoid any potential issues with dental implants.
+Between them, they have placed thousands of implants over the years and have an excellent success rate.
+Through advanced diagnostics and thorough planning of the implant surgery, our doctors help avoid any potential issues with dental implants.

 Our doctors also possess the necessary skills to provide treatment for complications with dental implants, should they arise, even when the implant was placed by another dental professional.